2021 Australian Parliament House sexual misconduct allegations: Behaviour of Andrew Laming

 On 26 March 2021, Morrison demanded that federal Liberal MP Andrew Laming both personally and publicly apologise to two women for trolling them on Facebook, and stop using social media to post trolling comments.
 It was also alleged that Laming hid in bushes in a public park and took photos of one of the women.
 She reported the incidents to the police.
 On 27 March, Laming stood aside from all parliamentary roles after another woman accused him of taking a mobile phone photo of her bottom while her underwear was visible in 2019.
 Laming said he will take medical leave and use the time to complete counselling services he had previously committed to.
 Laming announced he would resign from politics at the 2022 federal election, although he later reversed his decision and attempted to renominate for his seat.
 However, the Liberal National Party of Queensland blocked his nomination, forcing him into retirement.
+Subsequent defamation proceedings against the ABC journalist Louise Milligan and Nine Entertainment about Andrew Laming resulted in an apology and settlement from Nine and the ABC.

-Alleged behaviour of Frank Zumbo
+Behaviour of Frank Zumbo

 In June 2021, Frank Zumbo, a staffer of Craig Kelly, was charged with sexual offences, including allegedly sexually touching and indecently assaulting three women in their 20s, and a teenage girl on multiple occasions over a period of about six years.
-Kelly maintained in March 2021 that no-one had any complaints about Zumbo, despite former staffers saying they had raised specific complaints about Zumbo with Kelly in 2013.
-Zumbo was bailed and pled not guilty to all charges.
-Zumbo remained on Kelly's team, and faces 18 criminal charges.
-A fifth alleged victim has come forward.
+Kelly had earlier maintained, in March 2021, that no-one had any complaints about Zumbo, despite former staffers saying they had raised specific complaints about Zumbo with Kelly in 2013.
+Zumbo was bailed, remaining on Kelly's team while pleading not guilty and facing 18 charges.
+A fifth alleged victim later came forward.
+A verdict was expected in late October 2023; in February 2024 Zumbo was convicted of indecently assaulting four women, and was sentenced to a two-year intensive corrections order to be served in the community.
+Zumbo is appealing this decision.